-This guitar was used by the legendary guitarist Andrés Segovia (18931987).
-This instrument was originally made as an eleven-string guitar, a design popular in Andalusia during the last half of the nineteenth century.
+This guitar was used by the legendary guitarist Andrés Segovia.
+From the plugged holes in the peghead, it would appear that this instrument was originally made as an eleven string guitar, a design popular in Andalusia during the last half of the nineteenth century.
 It was undoubtedly converted to its present six-string configuration prior to its acquisition by Segovia.
 In addition to the label of Manuel Ramírez, a repair label was placed inside by Santos Hernández in 1922.
 At the time this instrument was made, Hernández worked for

 Ramírez.
 The two-piece back is made of Brazilian rosewood; the two-piece top is of spruce.

 Andrés Segovia launched his career playing this guitar; he concertized and recorded with it from 1912 to 1937 and played it at his United States debut in New York's Town Hall in 1929.